Chime right in! (no registration req'd)-----

 plating co., - Lowell, Massachusetts

 A. My suggestion is NO QUOTE!
-AMS2433 [link by ed. to spec at TechStreet] is NOT electroless nickel as most platers know it.
-It calls specifically for nickel-boron-THALLIUM which is a far cry from the conventional nickel phosphorus electroless nickels as called out in AMS2404 [link by ed. to spec at TechStreet] and AMS2405 [link by ed. to spec at TechStreet].
-Straight nickel-boron is covered by AMS 2399.
+AMS2433 [affil. link to spec at Techstreet] is NOT electroless nickel as most platers know it.
+It calls specifically for nickel-boron-THALLIUM which is a far cry from the conventional nickel phosphorus electroless nickels as called out in AMS2404 [affil. link to spec at Techstreet] and AMS2405 [affil. link to spec at Techstreet].
+Straight nickel-boron is covered by AMS2399 [affil. link to spec at Techstreet].
 Most companies won't touch thallium bearing solutions - check out the health concerns associated....
 From one websource: "Exposure to high levels of thallium can result in harmful health effects.
 Studies in people who ingested large amounts of thallium over a short time have reported vomiting, diarrhea, temporary hair loss, and effects on the nervous system, lungs, heart, liver, and kidneys.
 It has caused death.
 A study on workers exposed on the job over several years reported nervous system effects, such as numbness of fingers and toes, from breathing thallium."

 Syracuse, New York